oruga-ui/oruga/packages/docs/components/Pagination.md

 <div class="vp-doc">

-The **Pagination** component ia responsive and flexible way to indicate a series of related content exists across multiple pages.
+The **Pagination** component is responsive and flexible way to indicate a series of related content exists across multiple pages.

 </div>